 - A multi-use visitor hub has been proposed to greet visitors on arrival which includes a staffed information centre, commercial café and multi-purpose presentation and meeting spaces; and

 - Environmental guidelines for capital works, landscaping, vegetation management strategies and artificial lighting protocols.

-The Concept Plan is expected to be completed during 2015.
-An initial report, Resources and Values of Jerrabomberra Wetlands , has already been finalised to underpin the concept plan design phase just commenced.
+An initial report, Resources and Values of Jerrabomberra Wetlands , was prepared to underpin the concept plan design phase.

 Some of the numerous achievements of recent years include:

 - Installation of walking track markers throughout the Reserve

 - Refurbishment of the Dairy Road car park with new surface, landscaping and a shelter